Merge sort¶

 Linked List sorting¶

-For linked lists, merge sort has significant advantages over other sorting algorithms, optimizing the space complexity of the linked list sorting task to \(O(1)\).
+For linked lists, merge sort has significant advantages over other sorting algorithms.
+It can optimize the space complexity of the linked list sorting task to \(O(1)\).

 - Divide phase: "Iteration" can be used instead of "recursion" to perform the linked list division work, thus saving the stack frame space used by recursion.

-Detailed implementation details are complex, and interested readers can consult related materials for learning.
+The implementation details are relatively complex, and interested readers can consult related materials for learning.